rcbraga/sanjay-raghu.github.io/_posts/2019-02-18-Sentiment-Analysis-Using-LSTM.md

 print(X_train.shape,Y_train.shape)

 ```

+---

+### Defining model
-Next, I compose the LSTM Network.
+> Next, I compose the LSTM Network.
 Note that **embed_dim**, **lstm_out**, **batch_size**, **droupout_x** variables are hyper parameters, their values are somehow intuitive, can be and must be played with in order to achieve good results.
 Please also note that I am using softmax as activation function.
 The reason is that our Network is using categorical crossentropy, and softmax is just the right activation method for that.

 ```python
 embed_dim = 128